kanian/tject/README.md

 # Dependency Injection System

 This project is a TypeScript-based Dependency Injection (DI) system designed to facilitate the management of dependencies in a modular and scalable way.
-It supports features such as singleton and transient lifecycles, autowiring of dependencies, and custom token names for services.
+It supports features such as singleton and transient lifecycles, and custom token names for services.

 ## Features